Syrian Refugee Crisis: Facts and How to Help

 The continued fighting and instability is still forcing people to leave their homes.
 As of March 2021, more than 6.5 million Syrians are registered as refugees, having left their homes because of the conflict.
 Many leave their homes with almost nothing, so they become dependent on humanitarian aid for their basic needs.
 Children sometimes miss years of school, making it increasingly difficult for them to catch up.
 Adults often cannot find work, so they struggle to support their families.

 The widespread insecurity and unbearable economic conditions have resulted in the largest refugee crisis of our time.

 With the new threat of COVID-19, Syrian refugees throughout the region are even more vulnerable.
 Unlike other communities across Europe and North America, refugees in densely-packed camps do not have the ability to physically distance from one another and often live below the poverty line, unable to buy food, let alone soap and other hygiene materials.

 Since the war began:

 - 13.1 million people have been displaced with 5.6 million seeking refuge in neighboring countries

-- Lebanon has just over 910,000 refugees and Jordan has more than 655,000, with nearly 80 percent of the refugee population in each country living below the poverty line
+- Lebanon has more than 1 million refugees and Jordan has more than 660,000, with nearly 80 percent of the refugee population in each country living below the poverty line

 - Syrian refugees now represent a quarter of Lebanon’s total population, a higher proportion of refugees than in any other nation